Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

 The Praga district is one of the few places that were not destroyed during the Second World War.
 Its alleys are home to a few chapels and old-fashioned factories in the heart of old buildings.
-Also, there are numerous murals, graffiti, and other demonstrations of art here.
+Also, there are numerous murals, graffiti, and other art demonstrations here.
 The visit to Praga is worth the detour and one of the best things to do in Warsaw!

 Krakowskie Przedmiescie